msillano/tuyaDAEMON/tuyaDAEMON/README.md

  ### installation
-   0. Precondition: _mySQL_ server running: import the  `tuyamessages.sql`  to create the required table. (optional)
+   0. Precondition: _mySQL_ server running: import the  `tuyamessages.sql`  to create the required table.
    0. Precondition: at least a _Tuya device_ installed and working with _smartlife_ app.
 You MUST know the `ID` and `Key` for your Tuya device(s): see [here](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md) for detailed instructions.
    0. Precondition: node-red installed and working.